Hunting for the origins of the ‘red gold’ in African antiquity

 Archaeological questions that copper isotope studies have yet to help answer

-When the Kingdom of Zimbabwe was at its peak during the late Iron Age, mining prospectors in Namaqualand might have scoured the surface of the ground for telltale signs of copper deposits, just was they are known to have done in places like the Limpopo mobile belt, the northern lowveld in SA), and the Hurungwe area in Zimbabwe, amongst others.
+When the Kingdom of Zimbabwe was at its peak during the late Iron Age, mining prospectors in Namakwaland might have scoured the surface of the ground for telltale signs of copper deposits, just as they are known to have done in places like the Limpopo mobile belt, the northern lowveld in SA, and the Hurungwe area in Zimbabwe, amongst others.
 The distinctive greenish seams in rocky outcrops hinting, or malachite crystals, would have jumped out at any attentive traveller in these parts.

 Previous